toolera/csvtoxlsx/README.md

 # 👋 Hi, I'm Ismat Samadov

 Welcome to my GitHub profile!
-I'm passionate about transforming data into actionable insights, developing robust machine learning models, and building full-stack applications that drive real-world impact.
+I'm a Data & Product Analyst specializing in machine learning, predictive modeling, and full-stack development.
+My focus is on creating practical AI solutions that drive business value, particularly in banking, healthcare, and finance sectors.

 ## 🚀 About Me
-- 💼 **Data & Product Analyst** with a strong foundation in analyzing complex datasets, creating predictive models, and delivering data-driven insights across healthcare, finance, and technology sectors.
+- 💼 **Data & Product Analyst** with expertise in predictive modeling, CLV analysis, and machine learning applications
-- 🎓 Currently advancing my expertise in Artificial Intelligence through an MBA at the Azerbaijan State University of Economics, with a focus on practical applications of AI in business and healthcare.
+- 🎓 Pursuing an MBA in Artificial Intelligence at Azerbaijan State University of Economics
-- 📊 Experienced in designing end-to-end analytical solutions that optimize decision-making processes and enhance strategic outcomes, with a continued focus on innovative machine learning and AI projects.
+- 🛠️ Experienced in developing end-to-end ML solutions, from data processing to API deployment
+- 📊 Specialized in financial modeling, customer analytics, and risk assessment

 ## 📈 GitHub Stats
 ![Ismat's GitHub Stats](https://github-readme-stats.vercel.app/api?username=Ismat-Samadov&show_icons=true&theme=radical)